 Cooling a person a few degrees below normal temperature is called therapeutic hypothermia.
-This is done to try to improve a child's chances of recovering brain function, but we don't know for sure if this cooling helps or how long to cool to give the best chance of brain recovery.
-It may be that cooling lowers brain damage or that simply keeping the child at a normal temperature is best.
-That is why we are doing this research study.
+This is done to try to improve a child's chances of recovering brain function.
+We don't know if this cooling helps or how long we should cool to give the best chance of brain recovery.
+It may be that cooling is not better than keeping your child at a normal body temperature.
+Longer cooling durations may put your child at higher risks for medical problems.